This post may contain affiliate links, view our disclosure policy.

 If you’re looking to explore the U.S. state of Minnesota, our Minnesota Bucket List will guide you to the top 13 absolute best things to do here!

 With water being the primary draw to this upper Midwest state, Minnesota is aptly known as the “Land of 10,000 Lakes,” though it actually has 11,842 lakes (Wow!).

 Having been born and raised in Minnesota, and now currently raising my own family here, the experiences mentioned here are near and dear to my heart and have helped shape who I am as a person today.

 This perfectly crafted Minnesota Bucket List is divided by activities found in the Northern and Southern halves of the state in order to best guide you in your travels.

 Though there are so many more amazing places and attractions to visit in Minnesota, here is a look at 13 hand-picked gems!

-Northern Minnesota is characterized by wild beauty, panoramic lake views, scenic rivers, and dramatic woodlands.
-Fishing, boating, hiking, camping, and canoeing are king!
+Northern Minnesota is characterized by wild beauty, panoramic lake views, scenic rivers, and dramatic woodlands – as well as pleasant summers and frigidly cold winters!

 The essence and splendor of Northern Minnesota’s rugged landscapes and glistening freshwater lakes are any outdoor enthusiast’s dream.